 - Licensees who have been called to federally funded active duty for more than 120 days for the purpose of serving in a war, emergency, or contingency may request an exemption for the continuing professional competency requirements for the 2-year renewal period that falls within the period of service or within six months following the completion of service.
 To apply for a military exemption, visit www.colorado.gov/dora-military/renewal-fee-waiver.

-After clicking on the document title, be sure to click on the download icon in order to use the PDF fillable form.
+After selecting the document link, be sure to select the download icon to use the PDF fillable form.

 - CPC Program Manual - this document explains, in detail, continuing professional competency requirements and the CPD Program.